weese/golem-scraper/README.md

 # Golem.de Article Scraper

 A Python script to download articles from Golem.de for offline reading on e-readers.
-Designed for Golem Plus subscribers to access their subscribed content in EPUB format.
+Designed for Golem Plus subscribers to access their subscribed content in clean, well-formatted EPUB files.

 ## Features

+- **Topic-Based Downloads**: Simply specify a topic (e.g., `security`, `ki`, `softwareentwicklung`)
-- **Google OAuth Login**: Securely log in using your Google account
+- **Google OAuth Login**: Securely log in using your Google account with persistent sessions
-- **RSS/OPML Support**: Fetch articles from RSS feeds or OPML collections
+- **Multi-Page Article Support**: Automatically follows pagination to download complete articles
 - **Full Content Download**: Downloads complete article text, images, and hyperlinks
-- **EPUB Output**: Creates e-reader-friendly EPUB files
+- **Clean EPUB Output**: E-reader-friendly EPUB files with:
-- **Batch Download**: Download multiple articles at once
+  - Embedded images
+  - Monospace fonts for code blocks
+  - German date formatting
+  - Source links
+  - No ads, navigation, or clutter
+- **Session Persistence**: Login once, then use headless mode for automated downloads
 - **Polite Scraping**: Includes delays between requests to be respectful to the server

 ## Installation